bazhenov/groovy-shell-server/README.markdown

 	service.destroy();

-Groovy shell server use `socat` as a client.
+As of 1.5 Groovy shell server use plain `ssh` as a client.
 So connecting to a groovy shell server as simple as:

-	$ socat -,raw,echo=0,opost TCP:127.0.0.1:6789
+	$ ssh 127.1 -p 6789
 	Groovy Shell (2.1.9, JVM: 1.6.0_65)
 	Type 'help' or '\h' for help.
 	-------------------------------------------------------------------------------